notesbytom/notesbytom/cisco-asa/asa-broken-defaults.md

   * The loopback interface is not directly associated with a physical interface.
   * The loopback interface should be reachable from any direction - if routing and access rules allow.
   * There might be special configuration commands/options for protocols to work with a loopback interface.

+## DHCP Issues

+For ASA DHCPd Server IP Reservations there is a glitch/bug where address reservation fails to same client due to differing client-id's.
+* First Client ID form gets the IP, other form doesn't.
+Only difference being a 01 prefix or not.
+* Common for HP Windows Thin Clients PXE booting from remote SCCM/MECM.
+* Workaround 1: Remove the ASA DHCPd Server IP Reservation for the trouble client during the PXE boot process.
+* Workaround 2 (preferred): Migrate to Windows Server DHCP Services and use DHCP Relay on the ASA (or IP Helper on an IOS network device).

+The High Availability Failover feature does not replicate the ASA DHCPd server lease state.
+This is another motivation to use Windows Server DHCP Services.
+* The documentation states that DHCPd lease state is not necessary because the server will ping addresses to see if they are in-use before offering them.